 Today a potential client really let me have it when she received a proposal I had sent to her to complete the design and renovations of some faculty offices here in Manhattan.
 Without having actually designed anything to put numbers to, she had asked me to come up with a budget for her that would include all new furnishings and a total redesign.
+I went ahead and sent over the approximate NYC renovation costs.

 Apparently the numbers I sent to her were not what she had in mind...